 You will then complete a questionnaire that helps determine your investment risk level.
-Once established, your risk level cannot be changed, however you can go into the app and revise your suitability questions, which may or may not change your risk level.
+Once established, your risk level cannot be changed; however, you can go into the app and revise your suitability questions, which may or may not change your risk level.

 Once your account is established, you’ll be able to add or subtract money to and from your linked bank account, using the Stash Deposit screen.
 Deposits and withdrawals are limited to $10,000 per day.
 You can link only one bank account to your Stash account.
-You will earn interest on uninvested cash balances.

-- Low Fees on Small Accounts — On account balances of between $5,000 and $10,000, your annual fee is just 0.25%.
-By contrast, Betterment’s fee is 0.35% on account balances up to $10,000.
+- Low Fees on Larger Accounts — On account balances of $5,000 and greater your annual fee is just 0.25%.

 - Low Minimum Deposit — You can open an account for less than what it will cost you for a Happy Meal at McDonald’s.

-- Delayed Trading Execution — As a long-term investor this won’t be a problem, but it could be an issue if you plan to actively trade your account.
+- Delayed Trading Execution — As a long-term investor, this won’t be a problem, but it could be an issue if you plan to actively trade your account.
 It's possible that an order placed today won't be executed until the next day.

-Stash Invest could be the perfect investment app for a beginner investor.
+Stash Invest could be the perfect investment app for a beginning investor.
 Its $5 minimum initial deposit removes the single biggest obstacle to investing, which is the initial capital base.
 You can open an account with $5, then dollar cost average your way to a much larger portfolio.